-Active in the Winnipeg media community, he served as President of the Winnipeg Press Club (1963).
-He served as President of such other organizations as the Canadian Sports Writers Association, American Ex-Prisoners of War, Military Order of the Purple Heart, and the Canadian Press Bowling Association.
+On 13 November 1945, he married Fritzi Shuckett (1921-2020) and they had three children.
+Active in the Winnipeg media community, he served as President of the Winnipeg Press Club (1963) and also served as President of the Canadian Sports Writers Association, American Ex-Prisoners of War, and Canadian Press Bowling Association.
 He was Deputy Governor of Toastmasters International and Honorary Ringmaster of the Shrine Circus.
 He served as a Director on the Boards of the Manitoba Heart Foundation, Rheumatism and Arthritis Society, Canada Centennial, CJOB Shut-Ins Fund, Victorian Order of Nurses, and Manitoba Film Classification Board.

 In recognition of his community service, he received the City of Winnipeg Humanitarian Award, City of Winnipeg Community Service Award, and Variety Club International Presidential Citation.
 He was inducted into the Variety Club Hall of Fame, Abraham Lincoln High School Hall of Fame, and Bowling Hall of Fame of Manitoba.